zrepl/zrepl/docs/content/configuration/jobs.md

 A source job is the counterpart to a [pull job]({{< relref "#pull" >}}).

+Note that the prune policy determines the maximum replication lag: a pull job may stop replication due to link failure, misconfiguration or administrative action.
+The source prune policy will eventually destroy the last common snapshot between source and pull job, requiring full replication.
+Make sure you read the [prune policy documentation]({{< relref "configuration/prune.md" >}}).

 Example: {{< sampleconflink "pullbackup/productionhost.yml" >}}

 ### Pull